vseobecny-programator/p2diff/README.md

-# p2diff
+# P2 Diff Tool

-P2 Diff Tool
+A tool for generating a diff overview of 2 update sites